Manitoba Hydro Accessibility Plan 2019–2020

 - Recognize and support customers that use assistive devices, support persons or service animals.

 - Customers receive equal and timely access to information, goods or services.

 - Employees are aware of accessible formats and communication supports to enhance customer service.

-- Develop processes, resources and/or checklists for employees to ensure reasonable accessibility to public events.
+- Review and revise processes, resources and/or checklists for employees to ensure reasonable accessibility to public events.

 - Public events are accessible to all Manitobans.